MicrosoftDocs/architecture-center/docs/example-scenario/servicetoservice/securing-communications.md

 - [Azure Virtual Network (VNet)][vnet] is the fundamental building block for your private network in Azure.
 VNet enables many types of Azure resources, such as Azure Virtual Machines (VM), to securely communicate with each other, the internet, and on-premises networks.
 - [Azure Service Endpoints][svcep] providing secure and direct connectivity to Azure services over an optimized route over the Azure backbone network, while [restricting access][accessrestrictions] to the range of private source IPs from within the integration subnet.

-In addition to these services, the code making up our services is likely to make use of the [Microsoft Authentication Library (MSAL)][msal].
-For Service A, MSAL allows for fetching access tokens from Azure AD using a client-credentials-flow.
+In addition to these services, the code making up our services is likely to make use of an OIDC compatible library such as the [Microsoft Authentication Library (MSAL)][msal].
+For Service A, such library like MSAL allows for fetching access tokens from Azure AD using a client-credentials-flow.

 The two layers at which communications are restricted are outlined below:
 - **Token-based Authorization**, restricting access on the application layer